FAIRmat-NFDI/nomad-docs/docs/howto/oasis/configure.md

 proxy_pass http://<your-oasis-host>/nomad-oasis;
 ```

-## Plugins

-[Plugins](../plugins/plugins.md) allow the customization of a NOMAD deployment in terms of
-which search apps, normalizers, parsers and schema packages are available.
-In order for these
-customization to be activated, they have to be configured and installed into an Oasis.
-The basic template comes with a core set of plugins.
-If you want to configure
-your own set of plugins, using the template and creating your own distro project
-is mandatory.

-Plugins are configured via the `pyproject.toml` file.
-Based on this file
-the distro project CI pipeline creates the NOMAD docker image that is used by your installation.
-Only plugins configured in the `pyproject.toml` files, will be installed into the docker
-image and only those plugins installed in the used docker image are available in your
-Oasis.

-Please refer to the [template README](https://github.com/FAIRmat-NFDI/nomad-distro-template?tab=readme-ov-file#adding-a-plugin){:target="_blank" rel="noopener"}
-to learn how to add your own plugins.

 ## Starting and stopping NOMAD services

 If you prepared the above files, simply use the usual `docker compose` commands to start everything.